Sergio Navarro (footballer, born 2001)

-Sergio Navarro Romero (born 16 February 2001) is a Spanish footballer who plays mainly as a right winger for AD Alcorcón.
+Sergio Navarro Romero (born 16 February 2001) is a Spanish footballer who plays mainly as a right winger for Arenas Club.

 Club career

 Born in Madrid, Navarro represented EM Chinchón before joining Real Madrid's La Fábrica in 2011.
 He left the club three years later, and signed for CD Leganés.

 Navarro made his senior debut with Leganés' C-team on 12 January 2020, starting and scoring his side's only in a 3–1 away loss against CF Atlético Valdeiglesias.
 On 16 August, he moved to Tercera División side RCD Carabanchel.

 On 9 July 2021, Navarro was announced at Segunda División RFEF side CDA Navalcarnero.
 On 22 July of the following year, he returned to Lega and was assigned to the reserves also in the fourth division.

 Navarro made his first team debut for the Pepineros on 9 April 2023, coming on as a second-half substitute for Juanjo Narváez in a 1–0 away win over SD Ponferradina in the Segunda División.

 On 1 September 2023, Navarro was loaned to Primera Federación side Real Murcia, for one year.
 The following 3 January, after featuring in just nine minutes for the club, his loan was terminated and he moved to fellow league team CF Rayo Majadahonda also in a temporary deal.

 On 14 July 2024, Navarro agreed to a contract with AD Alcorcón, freshly relegated to division three.